 Research shows that socially connected advisors help acquirers pay lower premiums in M&A transactions.
 This demonstrates how advisor relationships and networks can directly impact deal outcomes for buyers.

 The compensation structures also differ significantly.
-Buy-side advisors typically receive fees based on deal completion and sometimes ongoing success metrics.
+Buy-side advisors typically receive fees based on deal completion and, in some cases, on ongoing performance metrics.

 Strategic Importance for Acquiring Companies